-Endometriosis is a condition where endometrial tissue, normally found in the uterus, is found elsewhere in the pelvic region, most often in the pelvic cul-de-sac behind the uterus and pelvic sidewalls, ovaries, and even over the bowel and bladder.
-In addition to discomfort, endometriosis can lead to chronic pelvic pain, adhesions, and even infertility.
+Endometriosis is a condition where endometrial tissue is found outside the uterus, most often in the pelvic region and even over the bowel and bladder.
+In addition to discomfort, endometriosis can lead to chronic pelvic pain and even infertility.

 Diagnosis and Treatment of Endometriosis

 Surgery to treat endometriosis is performed at the the SLUCare Center for Endometriosis through a minimally invasive technique called laparoscopy, which leads to less postoperative pain, faster recovery and better cosmetic results.

 "See and treat" laparoscopy is performed, so that all the endometriosis is diagnosed and treated during the same procedure, when possible.
 At the SLUCare Center for Endometriosis, we also employ various techniques to prevent postoperative adhesions or scarring, which can itself cause pain and negatively affect your fertility.

 Dr. Yeung has answered some frequently asked questions about endometriosis.

 SLUCare Center for Endometriosis Locations